lawrencelogoh/lawrencelogoh.github.io/blog/src/feb_2023_review.md

 I'm not fully used to all parts of it but that'll come with time.
 One new thing I want to try is [batching](https://www.youtube.com/watch?v=ghVdzAeX0bg).
 This is because when I work on things for extended periods of time(4+ hours) I feel more productive.
-The [task switching costs](https://www.apa.org/topics/research/multitasking) for my normal days seem to result in a lot of wasted time.
+The [task switching costs](https://www.apa.org/topics/research/multitasking) for my normal days seem to be a lot of wasted time.

 In other news, my [kms](https://github.com/lawrencelogoh/kms) is out.
 It's empty right now, but I will be adding to it over time.